great-expectations/great_expectations/docs/guides/how_to_guides/miscellaneous/how_to_configure_data_context_components_using_test_yaml_config.rst

 How to configure DataContext components using ``test_yaml_config``
 ==================================================================

 ``test_yaml_config`` is a convenience method for configuring the moving parts of a Great Expectations deployment.
-It allows you to quickly test out configs for Datasources, Checkpoints, and each type of Store (ExpectationStores, ValidationResultStores, and MetricsStores).
+It allows you to quickly test out configs for Datasources and Stores.
+In the future, we will also enable similar a workflow for configuring Checkpoints.
 For many deployments of Great Expectations, these components (plus Expectations) are the only ones you'll need.

 .. admonition:: Prerequisites: This how-to guide assumes you have already:

   - :ref:`Set up a working deployment of Great Expectations <tutorials__getting_started>`
-  - Set up a DataContext
-  - Understand the basics of ExecutionEnvironments
-  - Learned how to use ``test_yaml_config``

 ``test_yaml_config`` is primarily intended for use within a notebook, where you can iterate through an edit-run-check loop in seconds.